Operation Wheeler/Wallowa: Operation Wheeler/Wallowa

+Main Force Battalion and several local VC units less than 10km from the provincial capital.
+Using the mobility and shock of the armored personnel carriers to great advantage, the Americal troops killed an estimated 263 PAVN/VC before they were able to break contact.

+In early April, the 198th Infantry Brigade shifted south to the Que Son Valley to fill the gap left by the departure of the 3d Brigade, 4th Infantry Division.

 Aftermath

 Total PAVN/VC losses attributed to Operations Wheeler and Wallowa claimed by MACV were 10,008 killed and 600 weapons captured (up to January 1968) at a cost of 682 American lives.
 Until reinforcements arrived from North Vietnam the 2nd Division would be only marginally combat effective.
 PAVN reinforcements arrived in 1969 and the area was never fully pacified.

 Tiger Force, the long-range reconnaissance patrol unit of the 1st Battalion (Airborne), 327th Infantry, 1st Brigade, 101st Airborne Division reportedly killed hundreds of unarmed civilians during the operation who were reported as enemy combatants.
 In a 1989 teach-in, Noam Chomsky called Operation Wheeler/Wallowa "a huge mass murder operation, in which B-52 raids were targeted right on villages".